w15546251-afk/new-da-hood-farm/README.md

     end)
 end

--- Slower tween-based money collection with a 0.5-second pause on each piece local function collectMoneyDropsByTweeningWithin20Studs()
+-- Much slower, smooth glide directly to each piece of money with a solid 0.5s pause local function collectMoneyDropsByTweeningWithin20Studs()
     local startTime = tick()

-    while (isAutoFarmRunning or isCashierFarmRunning) and (tick() - startTime < 4.0) do local char = LocalPlayer.Character
+    while (isAutoFarmRunning or isCashierFarmRunning) and (tick() - startTime < 6.0) do local char = LocalPlayer.Character
         if not char or not char:FindFirstChild("HumanoidRootPart") then break end local rootPart = char.HumanoidRootPart